An excellent GoPro that's packed with features for capturing smooth, high-quality video and crisp photos.

 If you’re headed outdoors to catch the action, you’ll want to think about the build quality of your action camera.
 Budget models are typically less durable, while higher-end options have exteriors that are designed to withstand the bumps and drops that inevitably occur in action-packed situations.

 Most action cameras have some degree of waterproofing.
-While many models can be submerged once placed in special waterproof covers, others are submersible to around 10 meters (about 33 feet) without a special case.
+While many models can be submerged once placed in special waterproof covers, others are submersible to around 30 meters (about 33 feet) without a special case.
 The latter type of action camera tends to cost more, but it’s worth it for avid snorkelers, swimmers, and divers who have a flair for photography.

 Though action cameras have varying degrees of built-in storage, SD cards are required for added space.
 Choosing a camera with more GBs of storage space will grant you longer recording time and fewer SD card changes.
 Notably, the higher the HD resolution, the more storage space your images will require.
+Some cameras support app-based cloud integration, enabling online storage of files that can be accessed from any device.

-Not all action cameras have both Bluetooth and WiFi connectivity, but these features come in handy when sharing, saving, and emailing your favorite images.
+Not all action cameras have both Bluetooth and Wi-Fi connectivity, but these features come in handy when sharing, saving, and emailing your favorite images.
 They’re must-haves for live streaming that make it easy to share your videos and photos without the need for an SD card or reader.

 It’s common for action cameras to come with some of the basics, such as adapters and rechargeable batteries.
 Some models come with accessory packages or can be purchased in bundles.
 These added accessories may include various attachment brackets, SD cards, headstraps, cases, and more.